-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to factors mentioned above.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 This was particularly focused on our Mental Health, Quality first Teaching (QfT) and using PiXI resources.
 We are building on that approach with the activities detailed in this plan.